rajabia/rajabia2.github.io/project.md

 ### Self-practice Projects

 * **Practing Networks Security Problems and Solutions** To deepen my knowledge in security analysis and real-world challenges I implemeted [SEED](https://seedsecuritylabs.org/Labs_16.04/Networking/) labs of:
-   - *DNS Rebinding attacks:* Due to firewalls and browser's sandbox protection, it is difficult for attackers to interact with the IoT servers.
-The goal of the attack in this lab is to use the DNS rebinding technique to circumvent these protections, so attackers can set the temperature value of the thermostat to a dangerously high value.
+   - *DNS Rebinding attacks:* The goal of the attack in this lab is to use the DNS rebinding technique to circumvent these protections, so attackers can set the temperature value of the thermostat to a dangerously high value.

-   - *Cross-site Request Forgery:*  A CSRF attack involves a victim user, a trusted site, and a malicious site.
-The victim user holds an active session with a trusted site while visiting a malicious site.
-The malicious site injects an HTTP request for the trusted site into the victim user session, causing damages.
+   - *Cross-site Request Forgery:*  In this lab, an adversary will be attacking a social networking web application using the CSRF attack in which a malicious site  injects an HTTP request for the trusted site .
-In this lab, an adversary will be attacking a social networking web application using the CSRF attack.

-   - *PKI Lab:* Public key cryptography is the foundation of today's secure communication, but it is subject to man-in-the-middle attacks when one side of communication sends its public key to the other side.
-The Public Key Infrastructure (PKI) is a practical solution to this problem.
-By doing the tasks in this lab, one should be able to gain a better understanding of how PKI works, how PKI is used to protect the Web, and how Man-in-the-middle attacks can be defeated by PKI.
+   - *PKI Lab:* The Public Key Infrastructure (PKI) is a practical solution to secure communication.
+By doing the tasks in this lab, one can gain a better understanding of how PKI works, how PKI is used to protect the Web, and how Man-in-the-middle attacks can be defeated by PKI.

 * **Analyzing Chicago Crime Characteristics Towards Understanding its Side-Effects and Dependencies:** Prevention and reduction of crimes have become the priority of governments.
 Therefore, in this project, I aim to analyze crime characteristics, dependencies and consequences.
 Also, I plan to define metrics denoting the safety level of each area which can be used for business investment purposes as well.
 [Report](./projects/crimeproject.pdf)